magento/pagebuilder-docs/docs/styling/use-modules-to-override-styles.md

 ## Summary

 Overriding the default Page Builder styles within modules is mostly a matter of using the overriding CSS selector patterns and putting them in the right files.
-To override Page Builder Admin styles, add your styles to right `adminhtml` files.
+To override Page Builder Admin styles, add your styles to the right `adminhtml` files.
 And to override Page Builder storefront styles, add your styles to the right `frontend` files.